JakobKohler/mensa-api-server/README.md

 # mensa-api-server

-Simple API server using Node.js and express.js to fetch the current menu of the Mensa Moltke in Karlsruhe
+Very Simple API server using Node.js and express.js to fetch the current menu of the Mensa Moltke in Karlsruhe

 ## API Endpoints
 ### 1. `/`